Delicious shrimp enchiladas with an irresistible white sauce. You will love this Verde Shrimp Enchiladas With Jalapeno Cream Sauce recipe!

 - 12 (6-inch) corn tortillas (**see tip below for warming instructions and/or substitutions)

 - 2–3 cups Monterrey Jack cheese (or other favorite cheese)

 Jalapeno Cream Sauce Ingredients:

 - 2 Tbsp. butter

 - 3/4 cup sour cream

 To Make The Enchiladas:

-Steam the tortillas using a tortilla warmer.
-If you don’t have a tortilla warmer, see the bottom of this article at Food & Wine for alternative methods.
+- Steam the tortillas using a tortilla warmer, or place between two damp paper towels and microwave for 10 seconds.
 Set tortillas aside and keep warm.
 Also prepare the jalapeno cream sauce, as detailed below.

 Corn tortillas can be tricky to work with when making enchiladas.
 So if you’d rather skip the steaming fuss, feel free to use flour or whole-wheat tortillas!

 I have found you through Foodgawker and I must congratulate you.
 Your work is very special.